 Anyone interested in starting French courses should contact the Association as soon as possible.

-This re-organisation means French conversation will no longer take place on Monday mornings or on Tuesday afternoons at Kerbuannec Room 2 as before.
-French conversation will in future take place at our French-speaking volunteers' homes.
-They will welcome a group of 4 English speakers of roughly the same standard for an hour a week on a day and at a time to suit both the French-speaking volunteer and the students.
+This re-organisation means French conversation was taking place at our French-speaking volunteers' homes.
+They were welcoming a group of 4 English speakers of roughly the same standard for an hour a week on a day and at a time to suit both the French-speaking volunteer and the students.
+Since the Autumn lockdown, French conversation has been taking place online as video conference.